5 from 8 votes

 How to make Strawberry Tiramisu (no egg)- mix mascarpone and cream.

-In a large mixing bowl, mascarpone and 3 Tbs of heavy cream.
+1. In a large mixing bowl, add the mascarpone and heavy cream.
 Beat on medium until combined and smooth, about 5 minutes.

 How to make Strawberry Tiramisu (no egg)- whip the whipping cream in a bowl.